 Ford has delivered a simple set of trim levels which offer something for every customer’s needs.
-Entry to Kuga ownership is taken care of by the Zetec equipment line, although this still brings 17-inch alloy wheels, rear privacy glass, auto headlights, sports seats, sat-nav and a wireless charging pad for your smartphone.
+Entry to Kuga ownership was originally taken care of by the Zetec equipment line, however the more popular Titanium trim is now the starting point.

-The most popular specification will probably be mid-range Titanium which adds bigger 18-inch wheels, LED headlights, keyless entry, climate control, a crystal-clear reversing camera, partial leather trim and an upgraded B&O premium audio system are all now included as standard.
+This means that 18-inch wheels, LED headlights, keyless entry, climate control, a crystal-clear reversing camera, partial leather trim and an upgraded B&O premium audio system are all now included as standard.

-For those who want something a little sportier, the ST-Line cars include a more aggressive body-styling kit, sports suspension, unique ST-Line badging and a 12.3-inch digital instrument cluster.
+For those who want something a little sportier, the ST-Line cars include a more aggressive body-styling kit, sports suspension and unique ST-Line badging.
 Upgrade to the ST-Line X version and you’ll gain 19-inch alloys, a panoramic roof, a power tailgate and heated seats, while the luxury-spec Vignale cars are further equipped with a heated steering wheel, full leather upholstery and metallic paint.

 Sat-nav, stereo and infotainment

 The system loads quickly and is easy to use, while the built-in user interface allows fast access to the functions you want.
 The screen is sharp and responsive, plus the large buttons on the screen make it relatively easy to use while on the move.